-Journey to Work
+Journey to Work (JtW)

-Our Journey to Work (JtW) programme supports those furthest from the labour market through employability workshops.
+Our JtW programme supports those furthest from the labour market through employability workshops.
 These cover CV writing and interview skills and participants can apply for jobs and attend interviews on the day.
 They are also offered work experience with Amey or our partners.
 To date, 84 people have moved into work after taking part in JtW.